Discover the 3 Types of Rattlesnakes in Arkansas

 Length36-60 inches

-Timber Rattlesnakes are 36-60 inches long, with dark “V”-shaped bands along the length of their bodies.
+Timber rattlesnakes are 36-60 inches long, with dark “V”-shaped bands along the length of their bodies.
 Their base color is usually yellow-brown, tan, or gray.
 Some timber rattlesnakes in Arkansas are so dark that they look almost completely black.
-Other snakes also have a colored stripe running along the middle of their backs, in shades of brown, orange, pink, and even black.
+Other snakes also have a colored stripe running along the middle of their backs in shades of brown, orange, pink, and even black.
 This stripe gives them a similar appearance to a pygmy rattlesnake.
 However, timber rattlesnakes are bigger, and their tail is completely black.
 This black tail is why these snakes are often called “velvet-tail rattlers.”

 The colors and patterns of timber rattlesnakes act as excellent camouflage.
 When the snake coils low on the ground or buries itself in leaves and forest litter, it can be nearly invisible.
 These snakes are not very aggressive and do not always rattle, so you may end up quite close to one without realizing it!
 Timber rattlesnakes are relatively calm, but they are one of the most dangerous rattlesnakes in North America.
 It is important to be careful anytime you are in an area where these snakes may be living.
-Most timber rattlesnakes bites in Arkansas, however, occur during hunting season around August and September, when hunters fail to see these inconspicuous snakes.
+Most timber rattlesnake bites in Arkansas occur during hunting season around August and September, when hunters fail to see these inconspicuous snakes.

 Other Common Snakes in Arkansas